Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices: Thermometry based on the optical-dipole-force

+where $\eta= \Delta k \sqrt{\frac{1}{2 M \omega_{\rm{COM}}}}$ is the Lamb-Dicke parameter for the COM mode, and $N$ is the number of ions.
 The spectrum resulting from the Eq.(\ref{eq:ODF_analytical}) with different phonon number are shown in \ref{fig:ODF_heating}(a).
 The null point corresponding to $\tau\left(\mu_{\rm R}-\omega_{m}\right)=2n\pi$.
 In the experiment we individually detect the fluorescence of ions in the crystal to get the downstate population and measure the strength of ODF by the Rabi oscillation of the carrier transition.

 We develop a convenient way to study the cooling dynamics without obtaining the spectroscopy signal of Fig. \ref{fig:ODF_heating}(a) at each step of the cooling.
 We fix the detuning of the ODF beams at the highest peak of the spectrum shown in the dashed line of Fig. \ref{fig:ODF_heating}(a), which is $(\mu_{\rm R}-\omega_{\rm COM})\tau_{\rm ODF}/(2\pi)=0.37$ in our experiment, and record the up-state probability during the cooling.
 As shown in Fig.\ref{fig:ODF_heating}(a), with the same strength and duration of the ODF beams, the decrease of the temperature will lower the height of the spectrum.